thom4parisot/photography/source/_posts/2016/calais.md

     comment: |
       These people were so happy to say _bonjour_ to us.

       They probably felt being close to the end of their journey.
-They would soon being able to reach the UK — a place depicted as a _the_ location to go to start a new life.
+They would soon be able to reach the UK — a place depicted as _the_ location to go to start a new life.
   - location:
       city: Dover
       country: England